EgoDyn-Bench: Evaluating Ego-Motion Understanding in Vision-Centric Foundation Models for Autonomous Driving: Abstract

 \section{Abstract}

 While Vision-Language Models (VLMs) have advanced high-level reasoning in autonomous driving, their ability to ground this reasoning in the underlying physics of ego-motion remains poorly understood.
-We introduce \textit{EgoDyn-Bench}\footnote{Project page, dataset, code, tools, and a reproducible evaluation protocol are included in the supplementary material and will be made publicly available.}, a diagnostic benchmark for evaluating the semantic ego-motion understanding of vision-centric foundation models.
+We introduce \textit{EgoDyn-Bench}\footnote{Project page: \href{https://tum-avs.github.io/EgoDyn-Bench-Website/}{TUM-AVS/EgoDyn-Bench-Website}.
+Code: \href{https://github.com/TUM-AVS/EgoDyn-Bench}{TUM-AVS/EgoDyn-Bench}.
+Dataset: \href{https://huggingface.co/datasets/fnc1901/EgoDyn-Bench}{fnc1901/EgoDyn-Bench}.}, a diagnostic benchmark for evaluating the semantic ego-motion understanding of vision-centric foundation models.
 By mapping continuous vehicle kinematics to discrete motion concepts via a deterministic oracle, we decouple a model's internal physical logic from its visual perception.
 Our large-scale empirical audit spanning 20$+$ models, including closed-source MLLMs, open-source VLMs across multiple scales, and specialized VLAs, identifies a significant \textbf{Perception Bottleneck}: while models exhibit logical physical concepts, they \emph{consistently fail to accurately align them with visual observations}, frequently underperforming classical non-learned geometric baselines.
 This failure persists across model scales and domain-specific training, indicating a structural deficit in how current architectures couple visual perception with physical reasoning.

-We demonstrate that providing explicit trajectory encodings substantially restores physical consistency across all evaluated models, revealing a functional \textbf{disentanglement between vision and language}: ego-motion logic is derived almost exclusively from the language modality, while visual observations contribute negligible additional signal.
+We demonstrate that providing explicit trajectory encodings substantially restores physical consistency across all evaluated models, revealing a functional \textbf{disentanglement between vision and language}: ego-motion logic is derived almost exclusively from the language modality, while visual observations contribute negligible temporal signal.
 This structural finding provides a standardized diagnostic framework and a practical pathway toward physically aligned embodied AI.

 \keywords{Ego-motion \and Physical Reasoning \and Foundation Models}